Milbro Model Railways, site logo.

 exleymotor2ndattempt3

-Illustration Ex12 A motor unit similar to the one shown above in the P1 chassis, but this time with an Exley label.
-Finding an Exley motor and gear train in a good quality vintage model engine would be indicative that the model might well have been supplied by Exley, although of course not conclusive proof.
+Illustration Ex12i.
+A motor unit similar to the one shown above in the P1 chassis, but this time with an Exley label.
+Finding an Exley motor and gear train in a good quality vintage model engine would be indicative that the model might have been supplied by Exley, although of course not conclusive proof (see the next illustration!).

 EXLEYLNERGC2ndtryREV2